mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 20 September 2025

-- The average temperature today is 16.47˚C,
+- The average temperature today is 16.95˚C,
-- With highs of 17.19˚C and lows of 15.94˚C,
+- With highs of 17.62˚C and lows of 16.5˚C,
-- It may feel like 16.39˚C with overcast clouds
+- It may feel like 16.84˚C with broken clouds
-- The wind speed is 6.69m/s and visibility is 10000m
+- The wind speed is 5.14m/s and visibility is 9000m
-- The pressure is 1008hPa and humidity is 85%
+- The pressure is 1007hPa and humidity is 82%
 - The sun will rise at 05:51 and set at 18:12

 <!-- weather_marker ends -->